UberV/scaleGrid/README.md

 1. Reset Grid - This will set the grid to 100 pixel square with 0 X/Y offset.
 It also changes the grid color to pink to make it easier to see for setup.
 ![Reset Grid](https://i.imgur.com/TYYH8KP.gif)

-2. Auto Adjust Grid - This will let you draw a square on the map then have the grid size and X/Y offsets set to match the drawn square.
+2. Auto Adjust Grid - **Currently Disabled due to issues** This will let you draw a square on the map then have the grid size and X/Y offsets set to match the drawn square.
 ![Auto Adjust Grid](https://i.imgur.com/tbM3zGl.gif)

 3. Set GridSquare Size - This will let you draw a square on the map then have the grid size set to match the drawn square.
 No offset is applied with this and should be applied manually.